abpeinado/TruckHunt/README.md

 ## Data

 The data for this application comes from the SF Open Data organization at https://datasf.org/opendata/.
 Here the City of San Francisco publically shares the permit status for all mobile food vendors throughout the city, along with their location data and scheduling information.
 Utilizing this data set we were able to populate the location of each vendor throughout the city and filter that information based upon which truck is permitted and scheduled for the queried time.
-Please note that this data is not dynamically updating and is current as on April 25th, 2017.
+Please note that this data is not yet dynamically updating and is current as on April 25th, 2017.

-If you are interested in using this data can find the JSON objects from two large datasets within the database/data folder of this repo.
-Once you have installed postgresql on your server or development environment you must seed the database by running the npm run seed script as found within the package.json file.
-This will populate your local db and will allow trucks to properly rendor on the map.
+If you are interested in using this data you can find the JSON objects from two large datasets within the database/data folder of this repo.
+Once you have installed PostgreSQL on your server or development environment you must seed the database.
+More information on seeding your database below.

 ## Stripe API

 This application utilizes the Stripe API to allow payments for both vendors and customers.
 For those interested in using this repo for their own project please register your app with Stripe to obtain your own keys, which you can store in your .env file.

 ## PostgreSQL

 This application rely's upon having PostgreSQL installed locally on your machine.
 For OSX we recommend using brew for your installation needs.